RedHatQE/rhsm-dbus-qe/README.md

 ## What is the Benefit of Reactive Approach for Testing?

 > Reactive programming offers an easy way to data mine.
-It offers a pile of methods to transform,merge,aggregate strea ms of events.
+It offers a pile of methods to transform,merge,aggregate streams of events.

 You know - the most expensive task is to prepare a tested system into the right state.

-You know how a system is prepared in 'before suite' method of a testware and all tests in the test suite rely upon the state of the system the 'before suite' method prepared.
+You know how a system is prepared in `before suite` method of a testware and all tests in the test suite rely upon the state of the system the 'before suite' method prepared.
 But if some test change a system state (ie. calls some system action - `subscription-manager register`) the state has been changed.
 You can see a lot of `subscription-manager register/unregister`